Would you like to meal prep but don’t know where to start?

 Welcome to the second installment of the WCT time hack series, where we go over actionable ways to be more efficient in improving your fitness.

 One of those strategies included healthy meal prep.

-Meal prepping is the difference between struggling to eat healthy some of the time, to eating like a champion all of the time.
+Meal prepping or batch cooking is the difference between struggling to eat healthy some of the time, to eating like a champion all of the time.

 Today’s Post is Going to Cover